DuendeInexistente/Cirque/ShortStories/stars.md

 In it's crystalline pseudopositronic brain, data flowed into motion as the complex-enough class intelligence that resided started processing a year's worth of collected data.
 Wind speed, words heard idly by it's wandering pieces, air density to calculate height, shifting of star maps to calculate trajectory, the prayers of visitors, it all flowed and was rearranged in arbitrary combinations to try finding coinciding facts at insane speeds that true intelligence wouldn't have allowed.

 This happened in the space of almost an hour, only four of Pink_unit's pieces there with it: the two halves of it's circle plate and the two largest rays.
 Below on the back of the city, the three smaller rays it had left crawled with semi-independant too-basic intelligences that sought information, so Pink_Unit recalled them: As every time, protocol required that the wandering pieces did not stop their information seeking unless absolutely necessary.
-As every time, Pink_Unit's hardware simply *wasn't enough* to reprocess a year's worth of information in a reasonable timeframe without all of it's pieces -each with it's own brain simile and hand for fine manipulation- gathered together.
+As every time, Pink_Unit's hardware simply *wasn't enough* to reprocess a year's worth of information in a reasonable timeframe without all of it's pieces -each with it's own brain simile and a hand for fine manipulation- gathered together.

 Pink_Unit was incapable of feeling frustration about protocol so crassly mismatching it's hardware specifications.